springmeyer/profiling-guide/README.md

 ### Perf record

 To isolate profiling to a single process or program use `perf record`.
-You can launch a process under `perf record` or attach to an already running process
+You can launch a process under `perf record` or attach to an already running process.

 Run a program with `perf record` and profile until the program exits: